sailpoint-oss/developer.sailpoint.com/products/idn/api/authorization.md

 :::caution

-If you attempt to add a scope that is outside the permissions of the [target user's level](#user-level-permissions), then the request will still succeed and include the invalid scope in the credentials.
+If you attempt to add a scope that is outside the permissions of the [target user's level](#user-level-permissions), the request will still succeed and include the invalid scope in the credentials.
 However, any token generated with these credentials will **not** include the rights of the invalid scope.
-This isn't an issue when assigning scopes via the user interface, as the UI will only show scopes available to the current user.
+This is not an issue when you apply scopes with the UI - the UI only shows scopes available to the current user.

 :::